clamsproject/clams-python/documentation/clamsapp.md

 }
 ```

 If an app requires just `Document` inputs (see `input` section of the app metadata), an empty MMIF with required media file locations will suffice.
+The location has to be a URL or an absolute path, and it is important to ensure that it exists.

 However, some apps only works with input MMIF that already contains some annotations of specific types.
 To run such apps, you need to run different apps in a sequence.

 (TODO: added CLAMS workflow documentation link here.)

-When an input MMIF is ready, you can send it to the app server
+When an input MMIF is ready, you can send it to the app server.
-Here's an example of using `curl` command, and store the response in a file `output.mmif`.
+Here's an example of how to use the `curl` command, and store the response in a file `output.mmif`.

 ```bash
 curl -H "Accept: application/json" -X POST -d@input.mmif -s http://localhost:5000 > output.mmif